 The Mad Hatter

 The bubble bursts.
 You are left standing in stunned silence but the world keeps moving.
-People within it are living yet you have quite literally fallen down the rabbit hole into some strange paradox universe.
-The person looking back from the mirror vaguely resembles me.
-Puffy, raw eyes and a gaunt face stare back at me like I’m possessed by a forlorn ghost-demon from Supernatural, but with no hunky Dean or Sam to save me.
+People within it are living yet you have quite literally fallen down the rabbit hole into some strange, paradox universe.
+The person looking back from the mirror vaguely resembles you.
+Puffy, raw eyes and a gaunt face stare back at me like I’d been possessed by a forlorn ghost-demon from Supernatural, but with no hunky Dean or Sam to save me.

 This is the moment when you realize with great clarity that your marriage is quite over.
 Not just a little bit over, but completely and utterly over.
 That’s not the moment when he said he was leaving after spending 17 years together I might add.
 That was a whole other moment.
 When your heart turns to shattered glass, and your lungs cease to breathe.
 It was not the moment when you watched with heart breaking-nothing-I-can-do-ness as your children’s hearts broke too, their confused and betrayed faces searching yours for answers.
 That moment was, of course, a bitch.

 No. I’m talking about the moment when it finally sinks in that there is no turning back.
 That he will never be in your bed or your arms again.
 That you will never again share brilliant family snapshot moments with this man.
 This is the moment when you realize that what was once beautiful is now fractured.
-The moment when the rose-coloured glasses come off, that he is not the man you believed he was, and your hopes and dreams are shattered.
+The moment when the rose-coloured glasses come off, that he has been a total asshole and shattered your hopes and dreams.
 This is the moment when I realised the house of cards had not just come tumbling down, but had combusted in a magnificent ball of fire.

 Damn.
 That’s a hell of a moment.

 So there I was.
 Suddenly single.
-A single mum (luckily my kids are amazing), but life as I knew it had done a back flip.
+A single mum (luckily I have some amazing kids), but life as I knew it had done a back flip.
 I always thought we’d grow old together, the Taurus and I. We were one of “those” couples.
-You know the ones – the sickening loved up ones who laughed a lot, who travelled ridiculously well together, still had amazing sex even after three kids, pets and a lot of years together.
+You know the ones – the sickening loved up ones who laughed a lot, travelled ridiculously well together, still had amazing sex even after three kids, pets and a lot of years together.
 The couple that loved to shop together, debated politics and talked about films over tasty morsels of blue cheese and endless glasses of wine.
 We were almost one name.
-The Good Girl & Taurus.
-Never just The Good Girl, or just The Taurus.
+Charlotte & Taurus.
+Never just Charlotte, or just Taurus.

 What the fuck just happened?!

 Okay, so let’s get to it.
 Life happened.
-We just got caught up in outside factors – the death of two parents (we sadly lost one each and grief is so individual), juggling busy, bright kids and their many activities with a business and a career and a dog, and a mortgage and expenses …and…and….And so it goes.
+We just got caught up in outside factors – the death of two parents (we sadly lost one each), juggling busy, bright kids and their many activities with a business and a career and a dog, and a mortgage and expenses …and…and….And so it goes.
 The last two years with the Taurus, looking back were bloody challenging for us both.
 The last six months of it were hell on wheels.
 We both despaired; we started arguing instead of talking, debates gave way to a battle ground of not being heard at all, and eventually just not communicating in any good way.
-He was hiding in a shell and, I suspect, having a mid-life crisis and I felt betrayed and abandoned.
+He was hiding in a shell and having a mid-life crisis and I felt betrayed and abandoned.
 We were a haunted shadow of a once loved up couple.

 When I met the Taurus, we were ridiculously young.
-He was a shy, naive twenty-two year old from a large conservative Catholic family; I was a feisty, independent twenty-four year old with an amazing 2-year-old already; I was from a rather fractured family, holding atheist beliefs.
+He was a shy, naive twenty-two year old from a large conservative Catholic family; I was a feisty, independent twenty-four year old with an amazing 2-year-old; I was from a rather fractured family, holding atheist beliefs.
 The chemistry though was brilliant and fairly instant and in that crazy we’re-too-young-to-question-this kind of way, we just fell deeply and madly in love.
-We moved in together (the only kid in his family to live in sin – Naughty, naughty me), into a tiny inner city rented house with a picket fence.
-I bought him a German Shepherd puppy.
+We moved in together (the only kid in his family to live in sin – Naughty, naughty Charlotte), into a tiny inner city house with a picket fence.
+I bought him a puppy.